Here, we eat good food!

 What could be better than a châtine (or several for the gourmands!) to accompany your coffee at the end of the meal?
 It is a sumptuous almond, sized, roasted to perfection, finely covered with milk chocolate and then delicately sprinkled with cocoa.

-Ash drink, or ash cider, is a fermented drink made from ash leaves.
+Ash leaves drink, or ash leaves cider, is a fermented drink made from ash leaves with a low rate of alcohol.
 It is thirst-quenching and can be drunk cold.

 Another drink, much more alcoholic this time, Get 27.
 Although this peppermint drink is no longer produced in our region, it was invented there in the 18th century in Revel.